 - Prep Time: 15 minutes

-Place 1/2 of the oats in a food processor and pulse until it resembles quick oats.
-Add these to a bowl with the other 1/2 of the oats along with the flaxseed and salt.
+- Pulse half the oats in a food processor.
+Add to a bowl with the other half of the oats along with the flaxseed and salt.
 Mix well.

-In a separate smaller bowl, combine the tahini, maple syrup and vanilla.
+- In a separate small bowl, combine tahini, vanilla and maple syrup.

-Add wet ingredients to the dry and mix until thoroughly combined.
-Cover bowl and put in the refrigerator to rest for 20 minutes.
+- Add wet ingredients to dry ingredients and mix until thoroughly combined.
+Cover the bowl with plastic wrap and refrigerate at least 20 minutes.

-Using a small cookie scoop, portion into one inch balls and roll in sesame seeds.
+- Using a small cookie scoop, portion into 1″ balls and roll in sesame seeds.

 Want more nutrition tips & recipes?